 Today, travel to Warsaw on a high-speed train, taking approximately 3 hours.
 Warsaw is a capital of Poland and has a rich history shown in its mix of Gothic, neoclassical and Soviet-era architecture, and also a new, cosmopolitan touch.
 This afternoon head out on a guided tour all about Polish cuisine.
 Being one of the lesser known European foods, you’ll learn about Poland’s signature dishes and how to make them.
 To wash everything down, you’ll even get the chance to test out some local vodka with an included tasting.
 Na zdrowie!

 You’ve got a free day to enjoy the wonders of Warsaw.
 From many options, one worth considering is a visit to the Uprising Museum.
 Dedicated to the Warsaw Uprising in 1944, the museum is a tribute for residents who fought and died for an independent Poland, and a free capital.
 It was said that Warsaw survived its own death – learn about that part of history of this city in one of the most modern museums in Europe.
 Otherwise, sit back in one of the many parks, stroll past the Tamka street art, or head to a local eatery for a serving of pierogi (filled dumplings).

 Day 6: Gdansk

 Travel onwards to Gdansk aboard a high-speed train (approximately 3 hours).
 After check-in to your hotel, your group leader will show you around the old town on simple orientation walk.
 After you’ve got your bearings, enjoy the rest of your day and soak up the atmosphere of this maritime, medieval city.
-Tonight, if you’re struggling to find somewhere to eat, take a walk down Dulgi Targ – it’s a lot quieter at night than during the day.
+Tonight, if you’re struggling to find somewhere to eat, take a walk down Dlugi Targ – it’s a lot quieter at night than during the day.

 Day 7: Gdansk